rancavil/tornado-rest/README.md

      $ cd tornado-rest-master
      $ python setup.py install

-Or you can install it using:
+Or you can install it using.

      $ pip install pyrestful